drewdrewthis/byzantine-finance-take-home-test/README.md

 * I've removed the "Reward rate" and "Validator activation" information, as well as the "Service fees" information, as they seemed out of scope for this test without more information/instruction.

 * Lastly, the color scheme needed to be adjusted, since the values were not readable against the background in the original codebase boilerplate.

+* TODO: There isn't currently a way to switch between chains.
+This would need to be added, as well as a distinction between dev/prod environments.

 ---